moby/moby/man/docker-update.1.md

 **--kernel-memory**=""
    Kernel memory limit (format: `<number>[<unit>]`, where unit = b, k, m or g)

-   Note that you can not update kernel memory to a running container if the container is started without kernel memory initialized, in this case, it can only be updated after it's stopped, and affect after it's started.
+   Note that you can not update kernel memory on a running container if the container is started without kernel memory initialized, in this case, it can only be updated after it's stopped.
+The new setting takes effect when the container is started.

 **-m**, **--memory**=""
    Memory limit (format: <number><optional unit>, where unit = b, k, m or g)